theorangepotato/programming-languages-2019/Lab1-Lambda-Calculus/README.md

 For now, we will go into a different direction.
 We will add features to the basic language until we have enough to compute some reasonably interesting examples.

+## From `LambbdaNat0` to `LambdaNat1`

+...

 ## The working cycle

 The working cycle that was used to produce all the different programming languages in this directory was as follows.

-1) Choose a subdirectory, that is, a programming language, for example, [Lambda]().
+1) Choose a subdirectory, that is, a programming language, for example, [LambdaNat1](https://github.com/alexhkurz/programming-languages-2019/tree/master/Lab1-Lambda-Calculus/LambdaNat0).

-2) Copy the directory Lambda and all its content to a new folder called LambdaNewfeature.
+2) Copy the directory `LambdaNat1` and all its content to a new folder called `LambdaNewfeature` or `LambdaNat2`.

-3) Go to LambdaNewfeature/grammar and rename the grammar `Lambda.cf` to `LambdaNewfeature.cf`.
+3) Go to `LambdaNewfeature/grammar` and rename the grammar `LambdaNat1.cf` to `LambdaNewfeature.cf`.

 4) Change `LambdaNewfeature.cf` according to what you want to achieve.

 5) Run `bnfc -m -haskell LambdaNewfeature.cf` followed by `make`.
-Write programs and parse them in the new language as explained [here]().
+Write programs and parse them in the new language as explained.
 If not all tests run according to what you expect go back to 4).

 6) Run `cd ../src`.
-Study `AbsLambda.hs`.
+Study `AbsLambdaNat.hs`.
 This contains the constructors used by the parser to create the abstract syntax tree.
-Study how the interpreter `Interpreter.hs` uses the constructors of `AbsLambdaNewfeature.hs` in order to run the abstract syntax trees.
+Study how the interpreter `Interpreter.hs` uses the constructors of `AbsLambdaNat.hs` in order to run the abstract syntax trees.
 (Instead of "run", one can also say "evaluate", "execute", "interprete".)

 7) Run `mv ../grammar/*.hs .`.
 This copies the files produced by bnfc.